JonasMok/bats_wind_farms/README.md

 # bats_wind_farms
-This is the repository for my dissertation project
+This is the repository for my dissertation project - to uptodate